austin0209/GIFMaker/README.md

 ## Usage:

+Download the runnable JAR from the repo, or you can just click [here](https://github.com/austin0209/GIFMaker/raw/master/GIFMaker.jar).
+Note that the program requires Java 8 or above.

 Click "Select Region" to select a region.
 A selection is made by clicking and dragging.
 Once the region is selected, click "Make GIF."
-The resulting gif will be saved in the active directory.
+The resulting gif will be saved in the active directory (the folder you run the JAR in).

 ## Parameter Info:
 Use these parameters to edit the smoothness and file size of your GIF, as well as to change the semantics of the program for your  convenience.